vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 The Mesmer model performs whole-cell segmentation of multiplexed tissue imaging data.

 Data format: The Mesmer model expects two channels of imaging data.
 The first channel must be a nuclear channel (such as DAPI).
 The second channel must be a membrane or cytoplasmic channel (such as E-Cadherin).
-If you did not acquire a membrane channel in a particular experiment, you instead supply an empty channel and the model will default to nuclear segmentation for the nuclei in the image.
+If you did not acquire a membrane channel in a particular experiment, you can instead supply an empty channel and the model will default to nuclear segmentation for the nuclei in the image.

 Image types: The Mesmer model was trained on [TissueNet](https://datasets.deepcell.org/), and thus is optimized for segmenting multiplexed tissue samples.
 It will **not** perform well on data from other modalties, such as H&E, IHC, cell culture, etc.